-Medan Niaga Satok (Popularly known as Satok Market or Kubah Market among locals) is located beside the Sarawak river.
+Medan Niaga Satok (Popularly known as Satok Market or Kubah Ria among locals) is located beside the Sarawak river.

 It is popular among locals as it is the biggest by area of such market within Kuching City.
 During weekends, the market becomes busier as it houses the popular Satok Sunday Market at the back.

-The market is divided into three main components, namely the the vegetable section in front, local shops in the middle, and the meat and fish market at the back.
+The market itself is divided into three main areas, namely the the vegetable section in front, local shops in the middle, and the meat and fish market at the back.